Learn more about what we're investigating by reading about what the following researchers are studying.

 Kelly Michelson, MD, MPH

-In addition to her role as an attending physician in the Division of Critical Care at Ann & Robert Lurie Children’s Hospital, Dr. Michelson serves as the Director of the Center for Bioethics and Medical Humanities at Northwestern University Feinberg School of Medicine.
+In addition to her role as an attending physician in the Division of Critical Care at Ann & Robert Lurie Children’s Hospital of Chicago, Dr. Michelson serves as the Director of the Center for Bioethics and Medical Humanities at Northwestern University Feinberg School of Medicine.
 Her research focus complements her passion for both the medical humanities and pediatric intensive care; recent projects of hers include efforts to improve communication and decision making among patients, family caregivers, and professional caregivers in the pediatric intensive care unit as well as in the pediatric palliative care setting.

 Erin Paquette MD, JD, MBe